Gunboat 68

 Customer Feedback Loop

-The result is gaining plaudits from existing owners and new customers alike.
+The result has gained plaudits from existing owners and new customers alike.
 The lines are sleek yet aggressive, with reverse bows and some neat ideas like a modular saloon interior that is fully demountable on race days.
 This boat is all about attention to detail.

 Let’s see how things have moved on from the Gunboat 48 and their other iconic cats shall we?